18F/18f.gsa.gov/_posts/2017-05-30-the-new-fec.md

 tags:
 - fec.gov
 - agency work
-excerpt: "Today, the Federal Election Commission (FEC) unveiled their new website at FEC.gov.
+excerpt: "Last week, the Federal Election Commission (FEC) unveiled their new website at FEC.gov.
 This new site is the result of a years-long collaboration with GSA’s 18F and features completely revamped tools for exploring campaign finance data."
 image: /assets/blog/fec/0-herofec.png
 image_figcaption: "The previous and new FEC website designs"
 ---

-Today, the Federal Election Commission (FEC) unveiled their new website at FEC.gov.
+Last week, the Federal Election Commission (FEC) unveiled their new website at [FEC.gov](https://www.fec.gov/).
 This new site is the result of a years-long collaboration with GSA’s 18F and features completely revamped tools for exploring campaign finance data.
 It provides user-centered content for understanding the reporting and compliance requirements for people participating in federal elections, redesigned tools for exploring legal resources, and more.

 ## Why it matters